Homesteading Family Logo

 Adequate Space

 Chickens need to have adequate room to move around and gain access to the ground.
-A general rule of thumb is to have 4 square feet per chicken for egg layers, and 2 square feet per chicken for meat chickens.
+A general rule of thumb is to have four square feet per chicken for egg layers and two square feet per chicken for meat chickens.

 Open to the Ground

-Your chicken tractor needs to be open to the ground, or “floor-less”.
-This allows chickens to roam around for bugs, as well as to peck and scratch to spread their manure.
+Your chicken tractor needs to be open to the ground or “floorless.”
+This allows chickens to roam around for bugs and peck and scratch to spread their manure.
+The Chickshaw option is floorless, so as the chickens roost and poop at night, their manure will drop to the ground and fertilize the grass.

 Photo of an a-frame chicken tractor.